avarga/tkpath/doc/README.txt

     $token create type coords ?options?

     draws the item of type to the surface.
-All item types and the corresponding options as described above are supported, except the canvas specific -tags and -state.
+All item types except the group and the corresponding options as described above are supported, except the canvas specific -tags and -state.

     $token destroy